rajivpulithedataanalyst/MachineLearningProject/README.md

 5 unimportant features were removed, but model performance did not improve.

-📈 Exploratory Data Analysis
+📈 Exploratory Data Analysis:

 Bar charts and heatmaps revealed a strong positive correlation between duration and y.

 Imbalance in subscription rates was addressed via cross-validation rather than resampling.

-🤖 Machine Learning Models Used
+🤖 Machine Learning Models Used and Their Accuracy:
-Model	Accuracy

 Decision Tree	85%
 Random Forest	~87%
 Logistic Regression	~86%